Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Results

-In figure \ref{fig:extreme}, we demonstrate the capability of the trained recurrent neural network to predict an extreme vorticity event.
+In figure \ref{fig:extreme}, we demonstrate the capability of the trained recurrent neural network to reconstruct an extreme vorticity event.
 A typical event, which is detected at a time $t=t_{\ast}$ (that translates into snapshot number $n=n_{\ast}$) is shown here.
 We therefore compare a sequence of PIV snapshots with the corresponding model predictions.
-The RCM results have been composed of $3\times 3$ predictions.
+The RCM results have been composed of $3\times 3$ reconstructions.
 The panels have been subsequently smoothed by a $6\times 6$ procedure averaging.
 It can be seen that the figures at the corresponding times agree well with each other.
-We can thus conclude from this visual inspection that extreme or high-amplitude vorticity events are predictable by the specific recurrent machine learning algorithm.
-We also note here that for a prediction without partial observations, i.e., for a fully autonomous RCM prediction, the time series at the grid points of the measurement section $A$ start to deviate after a few time steps $n$ for the highest Rayleigh numbers of our data record.
+We can thus conclude from this visual inspection that extreme or high-amplitude vorticity events can be reconstructed by the specific recurrent machine learning algorithm.

 In figure \ref{fig:enstrophy}, the squared out-of-plane vorticity or out-of-plane enstrophy $E(t)$ is integrated over the observation plane $A$.
 The quantity is given by